Do Go On - 314 - The Oak Island Mystery

 Maybe that's what that coconut level was at the Oak Island Pit.

-Oh, it was just bounty.
+It was just bounty.

 Bounties.

-That was the bounty they were after.
+That was the bounty that were after.

 That makes sense.

-What about Cherry Ripes?
+What about cherry rites?

 They're more coconut than cherry.

-Love a Cherry Ripe.
+Love a cherry ripe.

 What a lie.

-Should be a coconut ripe with a hint of cherry.
+It should be a coconut ripe with a hint of cherry.

-You've been following Josh Earle's, he's doing tournaments about different things.
+doing tournaments about different things.

 Very disappointing.